 “No, I don’t.
 I don’t exercise.
 I really need to.
 It’s something I’m bad at.
 I’m bad at getting there.
 I like doing it and I’m so pleased with myself when I pick it up and start to do something.”

+Morten has defied time physically, just as a-ha have traversed three different decades of musical trends with ease.
+However, too many they are still a throwaway ’80s pop band.
+It is this view that Morten blames for causing them to split up in 1993, not the band members’ personality conflicts.
 “There were no new disagreements.
 They were the same ones we always had.
 They are still there because we are different as people and have different ways of viewing life.
-Paul, for instance, comes from a much more protective mindset.
+Pål, for instance, comes from a much more protective mindset.
 I certainly don’t and neither does Magne.
 In that sense, as ‘types’, Magne and I are a lot more alike.
-Paul holds things in to himself a lot more.
-But Paul comes that way, I come this way.
+Pål holds things in to himself a lot more.
+But Pål comes that way, I come this way.
 There’s not much you can do about it.”

 “But that’s not the reason we split up, in my view.
 What we walked away from was [the] media.
 When we stopped we were fed up with media.
 I certainly was.
-I was fed up with the media’s take on what A-Ha was… Why we were there had nothing whatsoever to do with the colour magazines and the poster crap and all that… We were just fed up because the take on A-Ha was that we belonged to 1985 and we had never embraced that – we just accepted it for a while.
+I was fed up with the media’s take on what a-ha was… Why we were there had nothing whatsoever to do with the colour magazines and the poster crap and all that… We were just fed up because the take on a-ha was that we belonged to 1985 and we had never embraced that – we just accepted it for a while.
 So we pulled the plug and let everything go out the drain.”

-Instead, Morten took to making solo records (big in Norway, apparently) and political activism (the plight of East Timor being most notable); while Magne sculpted, painted and made music for films; and Paul created a band Savoy with his wife.
+Instead, Morten took to making solo records (big in Norway, apparently) and political activism (the plight of East Timor being most notable); while Magne sculpted, painted and made music for films; and Pål created a band Savoy with his wife.
 During that time, they had no contact with each other, something which Morten insists “was not a conscious effort – it was natural”.
 I ask who made the first move to get back together.

 “None of us!
 It came from outside actually.
 Somebody plotted it.
 They got us together for a thing we were hard-pushed to turn down – the Nobel Peace Prize Ceremony.
-All of a sudden we were on-stage again.”
+All of a sudden we were on stage again.”

 The 2000 album Minor Earth, Major Sky followed, and in the song Summer Moved On, Morten managed to outlast Bill Withers‘ effort in Lovely Day and set the world record for the longest note held in a song.
-Then came Lifelines in 2002, but it wasn’t until the current arbiters of musical tastes, Coldplay, started professing their undying love of all things A-Ha-like (they even appeared on Magne’s 2004 solo album) that a buzz really started to develop again.
+Then came Lifelines in 2002, but it wasn’t until the current arbiters of mainstream musical tastes, Coldplay, started professing their undying love of all things a-ha-like (they even appeared on Magne’s 2004 solo album) that a buzz really started to develop again.

-“We are constantly being asked what it feels like to be cited as big influences by a lot of prominent artists today – that is one thing that we really appreciate now… And it struck me a couple of days ago when I was looking back that we’ve had a second run together now that has lasted in many ways longer than the first one.”
+Morten admits that the band are revelling in the praises of their peers this time around.
+“We are constantly being asked what it feels like to be cited as big influences by a lot of prominent artists today – that is one thing that we really appreciate now.
+And it struck me a couple of days ago when I was looking back that we’ve had a second run together now that has lasted in many ways longer than the first one.”

 It’s one thing to receive plaudits from music reviewers and even fellow musicians, but as our interview time draws to an end I wonder if those most exacting critics of all – his kids (four in all, two of whom are teenagers) – dig a-ha: “Sometimes!
 They love the old stuff – not all of it, some of it.
 And also some of the stuff we do now.
 And they are embarrassed by other stuff [laughs].
 But they are proud, I know that.
 But it’s a very vulnerable position at the same time because when you’re proud of something it’s important that it lives up to that.
 And if we’re doing something that they don’t think fits that bill it becomes equally embarrassing.”

-Looking at the supposedly middle-aged man before me, I think the Harket family has gotten off pretty lightly in the “embarrassing dad” stakes…
+Looking at the supposedly middle-aged man before me, I think the Harket family has gotten off pretty lightly in the “embarrassing dad” stakes.